mit-cml/iot-website-source/docs/src/app/pages/BluetoothLEIntro.md

 + <a name="WriteBytesWithResponse"></a>`WriteBytesWithResponse` – Writes one or more 8-bit integer values to a connected BluetoothLE device and waits for an acknowledgement via the <a href="#BytesWritten"><code>BytesWritten</code></a> event.
  Service Unique ID and Characteristic Unique ID are required.
 The values parameter can either be a single numeric value or a list of values.
-If signed is true, the acceptable values are between -128 and 127.
-If signed is false, the acceptable values are between 0 and 255.
+If <code>signed</code> is true, the acceptable values are between -128 and 127.
+If <code>signed</code> is false, the acceptable values are between 0 and 255.

  __Parameters__: